Information in English

 What and for whom?

 The CNaVT certifies language proficiency of Dutch as a foreign language worldwide, using task based and domain specific exams related to the Common European Framework of Reference for Languages (CEFR).
-The CNaVT is a project commissioned by the Dutch Language Union and the exams are developed by the Centre for Language and Education at the university of Leuven.
+The CNaVT is a project commissioned by the Dutch Language Union and the exams are developed by the Centre for Language and Education at the University of Leuven (BE) and the Radboud University (NL).
 The CNaVT exams are organized all around the world for (young) adults who want to prove their language proficiency in Dutch with an internationally recognized certificate.

 Why and which exam to take?

 People learn Dutch for a variety of reasons.
 For example to study, live or work in a Dutch-speaking environment.
 For this reason the CNaVT develops five exams every year.
 The exams serve different purposes and are related to different levels of language proficiency in the CEFR.
 By passing an exam candidates prove that they mastered enough Dutch to be able to speak, have conversations, listen, read and write in certain contexts.
 To decide which exam is most suitable, candidates should compare the description of the exams and of the CEFR levels with their needs.

 For those who want to demonstrate they can manage in informal everyday situations.

 For those who want to demonstrate they can manage independently in more formal contexts in the Dutch or Flemish society.

 For those who need Dutch in an occupational context, more specifically in healthcare and administration.

 - Educatief Startbekwaam (STRT) – B2